People often wonder what counselling will be like and what to expect, so I have answered some common questions here:

 What payment methods do you accept?

 You can pay by cash or bank transfer.
-Please pay bank transfer before to the session.

 How long does a session last?